VinayBorate/RMQ_TransactionBundler/README.md

 ## Goals and What I Learned

 ### Goals
-- Implement robust serialization and deserialization of transaction messages.
 - Ensure data integrity through CRC checksums.
 - Efficiently bundle and send messages to RabbitMQ.
 - Provide configurability for debugging and optimization.